Cart is empty

 OK, waste disposal might not be very exciting, but Glastonbury bins are the best dressed bins around.
 Made from sheet steel fruit juice drums, the 11-12,000 bins are painstakingly painted by a team of volunteers who get started with their artwork weeks before the main event.

-The Ribbon Tower
+The Ribbon Tower at Glastonbury

 Standing tall in the Park Stage area of the festival is the brightly coloured ribbon tower.
 Made of galvanized steel scaffolding, the towering spectacle can be seen from all around the festival and is often used as a meeting point for revellers.
 Festival-goers can climb the structure for stunning views of the site.